emmet-m/typescript-react-node-template/README.md

 ## Git setup and details

 **Do not fork this repo**.
+On GitHub, use the 'Use this template' feature to create a stub repository based on this one.

-Add it as a remote origin to your empty repository and pull in the template like so:
+If you can't use the template feature, add this repository as a remote origin to your empty repository and pull in the template like so:

 ```
+# Adds the remote to your local repository
 git remote add template git@github.com:emmet-m/typescript-react-node-template.git
+# Merges the template code in on top, if your repo has existing code this might cause a weird merge.
 git pull template master --allow-unrelated-histories
 ```